tidymodels/recipes/tests/testthat/_snaps/basics.md

     Condition
       Error in `inline_check()`:
-      x No in-line functions should be used here. i The following function were found:
+      x No in-line functions should be used here. i The following function was found:
       * `log`
       i Use steps to do transformations instead.